 Through a competitive selection process, one Dominican student leader is selected who is prepared and interested in serving our community, state and nation.
 The 1-semester program begins with a two-week orientation at the Panetta Institute at CSU Monterey Bay.
 Following the training and orientation, the Dominican student intern is placed at a congressional office in Washington D.C. where the student will work for the fall semester.

 The Marin Chapter of the World Affairs Council (WAC) offers a series of monthly programs on the Dominican University of California campus, in the Creekside or Shield Room.
 Each month, from August through June, WAC presents a lecture on a specific world issue, e.g. War in Iraq, Energy Crisis, Palestine/Israeli conflict, etc. The evening starts with an optional dinner tied, if possible, to the theme or region of the evening.
 Dessert and program follow.
 There is a Q & A after the talk.
 Schedule and prices are below.

 Dessert and Program:

 Location: Dominican University of California, Caleruega Dining Hall

 Fostering an appreciation of cultural diversity and global interdependence is a fundamental part of a Dominican education.
 We want you to develop a rich understanding of different cultural perspectives and experiences and there is no better way to do that than by spending time living, learning and working in a foreign country.

-Learn about Dominican's study abroad opportunities by visiting the University's Office of Internationalization and Global Education.
+Learn about Dominican's study abroad opportunities by visiting the University's Global Education Office.